 - It’s similar to programs I’ve reviewed and do not recommend.
-Such as Profit Point Autonomy, Website ATM, Real Profits Online, Insiders Cash Club, Income Sites Online, Easy Cash Club and Fast Cash Club for example.
+For example, Profit Point Autonomy, Website ATM, and Real Profits Online.

-I came across this in the same way I do most systems I review on this blog, via a spammy email some affiliate sent me about making easy money online.
+I came across this in the same way I do most systems I review on this blog.
+Someone sent me a random email about making easy money online.